andrewozh/localstack-infra-base/README.md

 ### vpc

 * using `terraform-aws-modules/vpc/aws` because it's awesome
-* how to get rid of this domb way to fetch data for module input?
+* how to get rid of this dumb way to fetch data for module input?
+* check vpc peering on both sides